Kymaner

 - Marketing Plan

 The Basque Country Energy Strategy 2030 sets the challenging target of 10 MW of ocean energy.
-In this context, the Mutriku Wave Power Plant (MWPP) shall remain an active contributor to this target.
-However, the 16 x 18,5 KW capacity is provided by Wells type air turbines of first generation, that have been exposed to a marine environment with a high degree of humidity and salinity for the last 11 years, limiting their operating life and subjecting them to frequent maintenance interventions.
+In this context, the Mutriku Wave Power Plant (MWPP) – that has delivered to the grid 2.7GWh in 2022 – shall remain an active contributor to this target.
+However, the 16×18.5 KW capacity is provided by Wells type air turbines of first generation, that have been exposed to a marine environment with a high degree of humidity and salinity for the last 13 years, limiting their operating life and subjecting them to frequent maintenance interventions.

 Ente Vasco de Energia, after an industry survey, concluded that there was sufficient capacity and manifested interest amongst the industry to design more efficient, robust and reliable turbines and launched a Pre-Commercial Procurement for R&D services – the Turbowave Challenge – to promote the development and testing of new solutions.
 The challenge encompasses the design, development and demonstration of a cost-efficient, reliable and safe two-directional air turbine system for power production at the MWPP.

-The turbine will be designed and the electrical generator will be specified from the data representing the optimum “damping” to be provided by the air turbine to the pneumatic chambers of the Mutriku Wave Power Plant (MWPP).
-The design will withstand the appropriate aerodynamic, mechanical, and electromagnetic loads, and enable efficient, safe and reliable autonomous operation in the significant wave height range between 0.5 and 4m.
+The turbine and the generator will be specified based on the data representing the optimum “damping” to be provided by the air turbine to the pneumatic chambers of the Mutriku Wave Power Plant (MWPP).
+The design shall withstand the appropriate aerodynamic, mechanical, and electromagnetic loads, and enable efficient, safe and reliable autonomous operation in the significant wave height range between 0.5 and 4 m.